RockShwa/Head_First_Java/Chapter12/Ch12Notes.md

     - long count() - Returns the number of elements in this stream
     - <R,A> R collect(Collector<? super T,A,R> collector) - Performs a mutable reduction operation on the elements on this stream a Collector; this basically just gets the output of the stream pipeline in a List/Collection
     - Optional<T> findFirst() - Returns an Optional desctibing the first element of this stream, or an empty Optional if stream is empty
+- map() operations states how to map from one type to another type
+    - Takes a Function interface, which takes something of one type and returns something of a different type
+- distinct(), stops any duplicate elements from getting through the stream

 ### Using Streams
 - A stream does NOT contain the elements in the collection, its like a set of instructions for the operations to perform on the Collection data